-Professional responsibilities of faculty teaching summer session courses are identical to those connected with teaching a course during the academic year.
+- A. Professional responsibilities of faculty teaching summer session courses are identical to those connected with teaching a course during the academic year.
 This includes holding weekly office hours, answering standard advising questions that arise for students, and standard duties associated with administering the course that arise even before or after the summer session term (e.g., finalizing grades of "incomplete").
-The following principles will determine what constitutes a full-time workload during the summer term:

-- A. The FTE assigned a course must be the same no matter who teaches the course. - B. A standard 4-credit academic course taught in a 4-week term constitutes .9 FTE for that term.
-This equates to .3 FTE prorated across the entire 12-week summer session. - C. 3- and 5-credit courses are counted the same as 4-credit courses for the purposes of calculating faculty FTE - D. FTE for courses carrying other amounts of credit is prorated on a 4-credit standard
+The following responsibilities also apply for summer term: - 1.
+A syllabus must be submitted to the department prior to when summer course schedules are available to students.
+The department office will communicate the deadline each year. - 2.
+Instructors are encouraged to promote their summer course.
+It is recommended that personalized email announcements be sent to students.
+Efforts may be coordinated with support from department office staff, if requested by the instructor. - 3.
+Instructors are expected to submit grades within a reasonable time after the last day of class; e.g. If the class ends on a Friday, grades should be submitted during the following week, preferably by Tuesday.
+Be aware that some students may need grades posted as soon as they turn in their final work.
+It is critical that these requests are accommodated. - 4.
+Exams and/or papers cannot be due after the final day of class, per the Registrar. - B. The following principles will determine what constitutes a full-time workload during the summer term: - 1.
+The FTE assigned a course must be the same no matter who teaches the course. - 2.
+A standard 4-credit academic course taught in a 4-week term constitutes .9 FTE for that term.
+This equates to .3 FTE prorated across the entire 12-week summer session. - 3.
+3- and 5-credit courses are counted the same as 4-credit courses for the purposes of calculating faculty FTE - 4.
+FTE for courses carrying other amounts of credit is prorated on a 4-credit standard